 Take the stairs instead of the elevator whenever possible.

 Here are 4 simple strategies to help you stick with a more active lifestyle:

 Getting into a rhythm.
 It’s often best to set aside a specific time during the day to be active.
 For example, try scheduling a short walk every day at 8 AM, or running errands on Saturday mornings at 10 AM.

 Two’s company.
 Whether it’s the person in your care, a family member, or a friend, ask someone to join you for activities on a regular basis.
 It’s easier and more fun when someone’s there with you.

 One thing at a time.
 No need to begin all of these everyday fitness tips at once.
 If you have not been active, pick 1 or 2 favorite activities.
 Aim for 5 minutes of activity a day.
 Work up from there.

 A written record of success.
 At the end of the day or week, try writing down the activities you did and how you felt.
 This can help you see how well you’re doing.
-Another way to track your progress is to use the Activity Planning tool.

 Once again, getting more activity can be much easier when you mix it into your daily routine.
 Just start slowly and build up from there.
 Doing so may help you become a healthier, happier, more energized caregiver.